Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 4. Is Dubai property investment safe for Americans?

-Risks exist (construction delays, market fluctuations, distance management), but they’re manageable with proper research and professional support.
+Yes, with proper due diligence.
+Dubai has: Risks exist (construction delays, market fluctuations, distance management), but they're manageable with proper research and professional support.

 5. What are the total costs of buying Dubai property?